 The approach is designed to be low-pressure for dogs, not to force interaction but to allow them to make the decision when they’re ready to initiate contact.
 Dogs progress when they’re ready and at their own pace.
 New things like the leash and environments outside of the kennel are introduced one at a time.A diamond in the rough

 Gemma is one graduate of the program who started out terrified of everybody.
 Lauralea says, “She wouldn’t come out of her cubby.
 She was terrified of the leash.”
 When they tried, Gemma would “pancake,” meaning she’d flatten herself to the ground, too scared to do anything but make herself as small and still as possible.
 After volunteers put in hours of time, Gemma graduated from being afraid of the world to a superstar in the weekly obedience classes held at the adoption center.
 Lauralea says, “She learned her tricks and won every contest we had in class.
 Now when people come to her kennel, she runs to the front and anyone can walk her.”

 As shy dogs continue to come to the adoption center, each one gets the same treatment at their own pace, until they too have a smile on their faces as big as Gemma’s.
 And it’s largely thanks to the volunteers prepared to sit quietly with these special dogs for as long as it takes.
 Those who, Lauralea says, “are willing to take the time and do something that feels like they’re not doing anything but they are.
 They’re actually doing more than they think they are.”More information

 To learn more about volunteering, visit Best Friends – Los Angeles

-Check out adoptable dogs
+Check out adoptable pets

 at the Best Friends Pet Adoption and Spay/Neuter Center in L.A.Photos by Nick Carranza